Undergraduate Summer Research Fellowship

 - Who is eligible?

 - Eligible nominees must be UNDERGRADUATES.
 Entering freshman can compete.
 Spring graduates who will be matriculating into graduate or medical school in the fall are also eligible.

 - Eligible nominees must be available for 10 full weeks.
 These do not have to be consecutive weeks.

 - Previous FCCC Undergraduate Summer Fellows are not eligible to be nominated for a second year of support from this program.

 - How is a nomination made?

 - Nominations can be made by Staff Scientists, Research Professors, Assistant Research Professors, Assistant Professors, Associate Professors and Professors.

 - There are no forms to fill out.
 A nomination package consists of the following items:

-- A CV or resume describing the student and usually provided by the student.
+- A CV or resume describing the student, usually provided by the student.

 - A brief (one page) description of the research project prepared by the mentor, clearly noting the role of the student in the project and the educational benefit this program provides.